zzcinn/ECE1779-Project-Taskmanager/README.md

   # Inspect output/errors of a specific job instance
   Receive-Job -Id <jobId> -Keep
   ```
 ## CI pipeline

+#### The CI pupeline runs on Github Actions and builds for health checks on API services when any change is pushed.

 ### The purpose of CI pipeline
     • Automatically runs on every push and pull request to the main branches (main and k8s-feature).